JakeSidSmith/tsurl/README.md

 ## Browser support

-This library only supports the modern browsers (latest Chrome, Firefox, Safari, etc), due to a reliance on `query-string@6` which only has support for modern browsers.
+This library only supports modern browsers (latest Chrome, Firefox, Safari, etc), due to a reliance on `query-string@6` which only has support for modern browsers.

 If you need to support older browsers (e.g. Internet Explorer) you should configure your bundler/compiler to compile both `@jakesidsmith/tsurl` and `query-string`.